andOlga/umineko-catbox-english/README.md

 This will be addressed later.

-Additionally, line breaks are "weird" in the currently-translated episodes (they might occur in the middle of w

-ords).
-This is being worked on as well.

 ## How does this compare to ...?

 There's like a thousand different versions of Umineko.
 Very confusing, I understand.
 So here's a quick comparison of how this version will stack up against its main competitors (once it's finished):